WE IMPLEMENT OUR OBJECTIVES BY SPONSORING THE FOLLOWING PORTFOLIOS:

 Previously we were able to assist graduates who wished to continue their studies overseas but we are now precluded from continuing with this in terms of our section 18A approval from SARS.
-We are, however, able to contribute towards return flight travel costs for musicians to attend short term courses and masterclasses overseas provided they return and transfer the skills learned on to others.
+We are, however, able to contribute towards return flight travel and visa costs for musicians to attend short term courses and masterclasses overseas provided they return and transfer the skills learned on to others.

 INSTRUMENT DONATION AND RESTORATION